meleu/tdd-ruby/README.md

 Since we use Ruby, it's inevitable that we also talk about **Object-Oriented Programming** (OOP).
 Also, as we use TDD, it's inevitable that we're going to talk about **Software Design**.

+Note: in this book we use Minitest as the testing framework.

 ## Why?

 ### Why Ruby?